How to Cook: The Complete Guide for Beginners (2026)

 • Basic utensils (spatula, wooden spoon, tongs)

-Understanding Basic Cooking Terms
+Basic Cooking Terms You Should Know

 Before diving into recipes, familiarize yourself with these common cooking terms: